anotherlevel1/iptables-rules/README.md

 # iptables-rules
-Bash script to apply iptables rules
+A simple bash script to apply iptables rules